 Plan to attend the virtual Interfaith Baccalaureate on May 14th at 7:00 p.m..

 Plan to attend the virtual Commencement Mass on May 15th at 9:00 a.m..
 Mass will be livestreamed on the Campus Ministry You Tube page.

 Got a question about attending Commencement or what’s going on with your diploma?
 Here are some answers to some of the most common questions students ask leading up to graduation day.

 Mailing of the diploma takes place after the degree conferral process is complete.
-This process can take six to eight weeks after the conferral date (ex: fall conferral date is December 31).
-Once the process is complete, the degree you earned will be posted to your Benedictine account.
+This process can take six to eight weeks after the conferral date (ex: fall conferral date is December 31.
+Once the process is complete, the degree you earn will be posted to your Benedictine account.
 You may expect to receive your diploma in the mail 10 to 14 business days after the posting.
 Please note that diplomas will not be released if you have any financial holds.

 The Office of the Registrar.